Here is the latest on the 2026 World Superbike rider line-up during the summer break...

 The factory Yamaha World Superbike squad have announced one of its two riders for next season.
 Andrea Locatelli has already put pen to paper on a two-year deal for 2026 and 2027 after winning his maiden Superbike race at Assen.

 It does not appear that Jonathan Rea will remain in the Yamaha garage, although he remains open to the idea.
-No replacement has been named, but Stefano Manzi and Jack Miller's names have been mentioned as potential replacements for the six-time Champion.
+No replacement has been named, but Jack Miller's name has been mentioned as a potential replacement for the six-time Champion.

 GYTR GRT Yamaha WorldSBK Team: